How to Build A Powerful Group Coaching Program that Establishes Your Expertise and Creates Results for Your Clients

 Coaching groups is also different from coaching a team in a corporate environment.
 Team coaching is when all members in the group are focused on the same goal.

-But when you coach groups, individual members have their own goals although all members may be in a similar phase or timeframe in their life or business.
+But when you coach groups, individual members have their own goals.
+You may find that all or some members are in a similar phase or timeframe in their lives or businesses, but they still each have their own journey towards achieving their desired outcome.

 And because each member has their own goals, it's important to identify the overarching theme for your group coaching program.